Ike Turner: 1960–1976: The Ike and Tina Turner Revue

 In April 1969, Turner and the Kings of Rhythm released an album, A Black Man's Soul, on Pompeii Records.
 The album earned Turner his first solo Grammy nomination for Best R&B Instrumental Performance at the 12th Annual Grammy Awards.
-Later that year, the duo released the blues oriented albums Outta Season and The Hunter on Blue Thumb Records.
+Later that year, the duo released the blues-oriented albums Outta Season and The Hunter on Blue Thumb Records.
 Turner and Bob Krasnow, founder of Blue Thumb, co-produced Earl Hooker's 1969 album Sweet Black Angel.
-In November, the Ike & Tina Turner Revue opened up for the Rolling Stones on their 1969 American Tour.
+In November, the Ike & Tina Turner Revue opened for the Rolling Stones on their 1969 American Tour.

 In January 1970, they performed on The Ed Sullivan Show and released their rendition of "Come Together", which reached No. 21 on the R&B chart.
 Their cover of "I Want to Take You Higher" by Sly and the Family Stone was also successful on the charts in 1970.
-Turner, who was a friend of Sly Stone, played guitar on Sly and the Family Stone's album There's A Riot Goin' On (1971).
+Turner, who was a friend of Sly Stone, played guitar on Sly and the Family Stone's album There's a Riot Goin' On (1971).
 The release of "Proud Mary" in 1971 became Ike & Tina Turner's biggest hit, reaching No. 4 on the Billboard Hot 100 and No. 5 on the R&B chart.
 It sold more than a million copies, and won the duo a Grammy Award for Best R&B Vocal Performance by a Group at the 14th Annual Grammy Awards.

 Their mainstream success provided Turner with the finances to open his own recording studio, Bolic Sound in Inglewood, in 1972.
 Turner had two sixteen track studios built, a large one to rent out and a smaller one for his personal recordings.
 He fitted them out with state-of-the-art equipment.
 Artists who recorded there included Paul McCartney, George Harrison, Duane Allman, Little Richard, Gayle McCormick, and Frank Zappa.